Napier Lion: Design and development

 In highly tuned racing versions, the engine could reach 1300 hp and it was used to break many world height, air speed and distance records in aircraft and boats, delivering 1375 hp in a highly tuned Lion for a water speed record of 100 mph in 1933.
 In land speed records, Lion engines powered many of Sir Malcolm Campbell's record breakers including a record of over 250 mph in 1932 and John Cobb's 394 mph Railton Mobil Special in 1947—a record that came well after the Lion had passed its prime and stood until the 1960s.
 The record had been held by British drivers for 32 years.
 Lions powered successful entrants in the most prestigious event in air racing, the Schneider Trophy, in 1922 and 1927 but were dropped by Supermarine in favour of a new engine, the Rolls-Royce R, which had been designed for racing.

 During the 1930s a new generation of much larger and more powerful engines appeared and the Lion became uncompetitive.
 By the time the Bristol Hercules and the Rolls-Royce Merlin arrived in the late 1930s, the Lion was obsolete.
 The Sea Lion, a marine version of the Lion, was used to power high speed RAF Rescue Launches.
-The Lion aero engine was also adapted to power propeller-driven motor sleighs, which were used for high-speed transport and SAR duties on sea ice by the Finnish Air Force and Navy.
+The Lion aero engine was also adapted to power aerosledges, which were used for high-speed transport and SAR duties on sea ice by the Finnish Air Force and Navy.

 Turning away from the broad arrow layout, Napier designed new engines using the more compact H engine layout.
 The 16-cylinder Napier Rapier produced 400 hp and the 24-cylinder Napier Dagger delivered just under 1000 hp.
 The engines were smaller than contemporary designs from other companies and Napier started afresh with a new sleeve valve design, which evolved into the Napier Sabre.